 A monolithic application with typically a single relational database has two important benefits.
-First, ACID transactions and second SQL language, but both across all the tables and data related to your app.
+First, ACID transactions and second the SQL language, both working across all the tables and data related to your app.
 This provides a very simple way to easily write a query that combines data from multiple tables.
 However, data access becomes much more complex when you move to a microservices architecture.
 That is because the data owned by each microservice is private to that microservice and can only be accessed via its microservice API.
 Encapsulating the data ensures that the microservices are loosely coupled and can evolve independently of one another.
-If multiple services were accessing the same data, schema updates require coordinated updates to all the services and that would eliminate the microservice lifecycle autonomy.
+If multiple services were accessing the same data, schema updates would require coordinated updates to all the services and that would eliminate the microservice lifecycle autonomy.
+But this type of distributed data structures provokes that you cannot take a single ACID transaction across microservices.
+This means that eventual consistency must be used and this is much harder for developers to implement because SQL joins and many more relational database features are also not available across multiple microservices, making the development work much harder.